 Verdict / The KRUPS KJ502D51 is one of the best deep fryers we tested.
 In addition to convenient features, such as a lid with vents and a viewing window, its generous capacity allows you to quickly cook for a crowd.

 The KRUPS KJ502D51 is a powerful large-capacity deep fryer that will allow you to fry plenty of food for a large family.
 This deep fryer also has nice convenience and safety features, and its detachable parts make cleanup quick and easy.
 The KRUPS fryer uses an immersion-style heating element that keeps the oil hot and maintains a high temperature so French fries and fried chicken are consistently flavorful with a crisp texture and minimal grease.
-This KRUPS model was easily one of the best deep fryers we tested and deserving of the Top Ten Reviews Gold Award.
+This KRUPS model was easily one of the best deep fryers we tested.

 - Frying Quality

 - Heat Recovery

 The most important function of a deep fryer is to fry foods consistently.
 You want a unit that can heat oil to the proper temperature for frying and then maintain that heat.
 Of course, once you submerge cold or raw food into a vat of hot oil, the temperature drops slightly, so it's important that it quickly returns to the original temperature.